lanimall/j2ee_messaging_apps/README.md

 ##### RA Objects to be created on the Application servers

-Managed Connection Factory:
+* Managed Connection Factory:
- - SimpleJmsSendConnectionFactory
+  * SimpleJmsSendConnectionFactory
-   -- ConnectionFactoryJndiName=SimpleJmsSendConnectionFactory
+    * ConnectionFactoryJndiName=SimpleJmsSendConnectionFactory

-Managed Admin Object:
+* Managed Admin Object:
- - SimpleJmsSendDriverDestination
+  * SimpleJmsSendDriverDestination
-   --- DestinationJndiName=JMSSamples/DriverQueue
+    * DestinationJndiName=JMSSamples/DriverQueue
- - SimpleJmsSendWithReplyDestination
+  * SimpleJmsSendWithReplyDestination
-   --- DestinationJndiName=JMSSamples/RequestQueue
+    * DestinationJndiName=JMSSamples/RequestQueue
- - SimpleJmsSendReplyToDestination
+  * SimpleJmsSendReplyToDestination
-   --- DestinationJndiName=JMSSamples/ReplyQueueAsync
+    * DestinationJndiName=JMSSamples/ReplyQueueAsync

-Managed Activation Specification:
+* Managed Activation Specification:
- - SimpleJmsConsumerDriverQueue
+  * SimpleJmsConsumerDriverQueue
-   -- connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
+    * connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
-   -- destinationJndiName=JMSSamples/DriverQueue
+    * destinationJndiName=JMSSamples/DriverQueue
- - SimpleJmsConsumeRequest
+  * SimpleJmsConsumeRequest
-   -- connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
+    * connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
-   -- destinationJndiName=JMSSamples/RequestQueue
+    * destinationJndiName=JMSSamples/RequestQueue
- - SimpleJmsConsumeAsyncReply
+  * SimpleJmsConsumeAsyncReply
-   -- connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
+    * connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
-   -- destinationJndiName=JMSSamples/ReplyQueueAsync
+    * destinationJndiName=JMSSamples/ReplyQueueAsync

-NOTE: Only Websphere provides abstraction for activation specs.
+_NOTE_: Only Websphere provides abstraction for activation specs.
 For other app servers (eg. Jboss), the activation specs are directly provided in the MDB descriptor (eg. jboss-ejb3.xml) And the application already has that sertup to consumes from JMSSamples/SimpleQueue (see SimpleJmsConsume/build.properties for details)